-Child sexual abuse material is a global issue, and the Canadian Centre is proud to stand alongside international allies who support the EU derogation and advocate for the rights and protection of children to come first:
+Child sexual abuse material is a global issue, and C3P is proud to stand alongside international allies who support the EU derogation and advocate for the rights and protection of children to come first:

 The tools used to scan platforms for CSAM give us survivors such profound hope that one day we may be out of the spotlight.
 Without these tools we will never know closure because the abuse just never ends.
 I am a huge advocate for rights and privacy online, but urge you not to protect the rights and privacy of offenders over the rights and privacy of their victims.
 Please do not diminish what little light we have on the horizon.

-Learn more about how the Canadian Centre supports survivors of child sexual abuse material through specialized resources, advocacy, and research.
+Learn more about how C3P supports survivors of child sexual abuse material through specialized resources, advocacy, and research.